pachyderm/pachyderm/doc/docs/master/contributing/supported-releases.md

 - The Pachyderm team believes there is a sufficient amount of testing, including automated tests, community testing, and user production environments.
 - Support is available from Pachyderm.

-### Unstable
+### Experimental

-`unstable` indicates that a feature has not met the Pachyderm team's critera for production use.
-Therefore, these features should be used with caution in production environments. `unstable` features are likely to change, have outstanding defects, and/or missing documentation.
-Users considering using `unstable` features should contact Pachyderm for guidance.
+`experimental` indicates that a feature has not met the Pachyderm team's criteria for production use.
+Therefore, these features should be used with caution in production environments. `experimental` features are likely to change, have outstanding defects, and/or missing documentation.
+Users considering using `experimental` features should contact Pachyderm for guidance.

 - Production use is not recommended without guidance from Pachyderm.
 - These features may have missing documentation, lack of examples, and lack of content.